smerth/macos-setup/README.md

 **zsh-nvm**

 zsh-nvm will install nvm as an Oh-My-Zsh plugin making it easy to update nvm and not mess up existing node and package installations.
-In addition it will configure auto swithing the noe version listed in a `.nvmrc` file if present.
+In addition it will configure auto swithing the node version listed in a `.nvmrc` file if present.

 Clone zsh-nvm into your custom plugins repo
 ```shell